 Once you have the straps adjusted, it’s easy to put on.
 It clips together under the right armpit and holds snug.

 The heart rate monitor uses a watch battery for power, and it’s supposed to last over three years.
-I’ll have to report back in a few years to see whether that holds true.
+I’ve had mine for about a year and half, and it’s still ticking.
 If and when the battery does die, you can easily and cheaply replace the battery.
 You can get a 4-pack of CR2032 watch batteries on Amazon for about $5.

 Final Thoughts on the Garmin Heart Rate Monitor – HRM Dual

-It’s only been a few days, but so far I really like my Garmin HRM Dual.
-I was beginning to get frustrated with cadence lock on my Garmin Forerunner 245, and this new heart rate monitor chest strap seems to have fixed the problem.
+In the time that I’ve had it, I have really grown to like my HRM Dual Heart Rate Monitor.
+I was beginning to get frustrated with cadence lock on my Garmin Forerunner 245, and this new chest strap seems to have fixed the problem.

 Have you tried out the HRM Dual or another Garmin heart rate monitor?
 I’d love to hear your comments below.